ahmed-musallam/creative-automation-pipeline/CHALLENGES.md

 > Please plan to spend 3-4 hours on the overall assignment

-## Firefly SDS does not use the latest async APIs
+## Firefly SDK does not use the latest async APIs

 I elected to use https://www.npmjs.com/package/@adobe/firefly-apis only to descover that it used the depricated V3 APIs and not the new Async APIs described in the dev docs.